 -Deeply Knowing Your Stuff

-Whether it’s the ability to understand the software stack if you are doing software roles or being deep on channel margins in brick & mortar vs. D2C vs. Amazon and what a real ‘lifestyle’ brand is about if you are hunting for marketing people, to having a great eye for design for creative roles, to having a deep understanding of food products and where they are trending if you are in that space– if you don’t know how to process and analyze a candidate’s skills, forget about every being great in search.
+Whether it’s the ability to understand the software stack, if you are doing software roles or being deep in performance marketing metrics and what a real ‘lifestyle’ brand is about, if you are hunting for marketing people, to having a eye for design for creative roles, to having a deep understanding of food products and where they are trending if you are in that space.
+If you don’t know how to process and analyze a candidate’s skills, forget about ever being great in search.
 You’ll get lucky from time to time but you’ll never be really good.